aternosorg/taskmaster/README.md

 #### Critical errors

-The `handleError` function is called when the task caused a fatal unrecoverable error.
+The `Task::handleError()` function is called when the task caused a fatal unrecoverable error.
 The first parameter is an `Exception` that is thrown by the task or by this library.
+You can override this function to implement your own error handler.

-The two three exception thrown by this library are the [`PhpFatalErrorException`](src/Exception/PhpFatalErrorException.php) cause by a fatal PHP error, the [`WorkerFailedException`](src/Exception/WorkerFailedException.php) that is thrown when the worker process exited unexpectedly and the [`TaskTimeoutException`](src/Exception/TaskTimeoutException.php) that is thrown when the task takes longer than the timeout.
+The three exception thrown by this library are the [`PhpFatalErrorException`](src/Exception/PhpFatalErrorException.php) cause by a fatal PHP error, the [`WorkerFailedException`](src/Exception/WorkerFailedException.php) that is thrown when the worker process exited unexpectedly and the [`TaskTimeoutException`](src/Exception/TaskTimeoutException.php) that is thrown when the task takes longer than the timeout.